Yuanshi Tianzun: Role in Fengshen Yanyi

-In the 16th-century gods-and-demons novel Investiture of the Gods, Yuanshi Tianzun is depicted as a supreme deity who plays a pivotal role in the creation of the world and the establishment of cosmic order.
-At the dawn of the universe, he presides over the Jade Capital and Golden Palace (玉京金阙, Yujing Jinqué), where he imparts teachings and transforms the world.
-This aligns with the Daoist belief that he "guides the celestial immortals of the highest rank" (所度皆诸天仙上品).

-Yuanshi Tianzun is the master of the Kunlun Mountains, where he trains numerous disciples, including Jiang Ziya.
-He instructs Jiang to descend into the mortal world to fulfill his destiny of aiding in the establishment of the Zhou dynasty, remaining steadfast in upholding the will of heaven.
-Before Jiang departs, Yuanshi Tianzun delivers his final teachings in poetic form, bidding farewell to his disciple.
+In the famous 16th-century "gods-and-demons" novel Investiture of the Gods, Yuanshi Tianzun is a superior man who has maintained his will for generations.
+He would be known as the master of the Kunlun Mountains, in which he had many disciples—one of such being Jiang Ziya.
+In time, Yuanshi Tianzun would tell Jiang that it would be time to head down to the world in order to attain a level of wealth and honor.
+Because Jiang Ziya was destined to assist in the creation of the new Zhou dynasty—as like Nezha—Yuanshi Tianzun would stay loyal to heaven's will and effectively send Jiang away to his new destiny.
+After telling Jiang what to do through a poetic format, Yuanshi Tianzun says his final words of farewell to his student.

-His Twelve Disciples (十二弟子) of the Jade Void Palace (玉虚宫, Yuxu Gong) serve as divine warriors who assist King Wu of Zhou (周武王) in overthrowing the tyrannical King Zhou of Shang (纣王), laying the foundation for the Zhou dynasty's eight-hundred-year reign.
-Through these portrayals, Yuanshi Tianzun is elevated to the status of an unrivaled patriarch, embodying the supreme authority over both celestial and mortal realms.

 Worship

-Painting of Yuanshi Tianzun from Baiyun Temple, Beijing.

 Taoists claim that sacrifices offered to Yuanshi Tianzun by the king predate the Xia dynasty.
 The surviving archaeological record shows that by the Shang dynasty, the shoulder blades of sacrificed oxen were used to send questions or communication through fire and smoke to the divine realm, a practice known as scapulimancy.
 The heat would cause the bones to crack and royal diviners would interpret the marks as Yuanshi Tianzun's response to the king.
 Inscriptions used for divination were buried into special orderly pits while those that were for practice or records were buried in common middens after use.
 Under Yuanshi Tianzun or his later names, the deity received sacrifices from the ruler of China in every Chinese dynasty annually at a great Temple of Heaven in the imperial capital.
 Following the principles of Chinese geomancy, this would always be located in the southern quarter of the city.
 (Note: For instance, the Classic of History records the Duke of Zhou building an altar in the southern part of Luo.)
 During the ritual, a completely healthy bull would be slaughtered and presented as an animal sacrifice to Yuanshi Tianzun.
 (Note: Although the Duke of Zhou is presented as sacrificing two.)
 The Book of Rites states the sacrifice should occur on the "longest day" on a round-mound altar.
 The altar would have three tiers: the highest for Yuanshi Tianzun and the Son of Heaven; the second-highest for the sun and moon; and the lowest for the natural gods such as the stars, clouds, rain, wind, and thunder.

 The ten stages of the ritual were: